zordius/gpx-stabilizer/README.md

 # gpx-stabilizer
-A nodejs GPX track stabilizer
+A nodejs GPX track stabilizer, optimized for ski!